Tour To Review

 In a dorm, a lot of people stay together.
 You don’t have any idea what can trigger someone.
 It’s better to use the provided lockers to store your belongings rather than putting them on the floor or bed.
 Keeping the room clean is one of the most appreciated rules for hostel living, as it provides flexibility and helps maintain hygiene.

 The hostel kitchen is the place everyone uses.
 If you bring groceries, make sure to label them with your name and expiry date.
 The purpose is to avoid unwanted confusion between hostel roommates, and it also helps hotel staff to identify when to throw them by checking the expiry date.
-Most dorms provide sticky notes and markers to make sure you follow hostel rules and regulations.
+Some hostels provide sticky notes and markers to make sure you follow hostel rules and regulations.

 The best part of staying in a hostel is meeting new people from every corner of the world.
 Meet your roommate, don’t be shy, ask them to explore common places together, and go and grab a drink together.
-Rules for hostel stay are important, but what’s more important is being friendly and keeping an open-minded.
+Rules for hostel stays are important, and being friendly can help create a welcoming atmosphere and keep an open mind.

-When living in a shared place, keep in mind to clean the washroom and kitchen after use.
-As your roommate also deserves the hygiene you give to your body.
+When living in a shared place, remember to clean the washroom and kitchen after use.
+Your roommates also deserve a clean and hygienic shared environment.
 Make sure not to use each other’s towels, brushes, etc as it can trigger your roommate.
 Make sure to make the bed after you both sleep on it if you’re sharing it.

 The Don’ts: To Avoid Unwanted Debate

 There is nothing more frustrating than a 6 AM alarm which rings every 5 minutes for an hour.
 If you have to start early, set one alarm, keep your mobile near your pillow, and wake up immediately when it rings.
-If you ignore this part of the rules for the hostel, it’s the fastest way to annoy your roommate.
+If you ignore this part of the rules for the hostel, it can quickly annoy your roommates .

 Safety is the top priority in any accommodation.
 Most hostel rules and regulations strictly prohibit bringing non-hostelers into sleeping quarters.
 If you have met someone new, then stick with them in a cafe or book a room elsewhere.
 This will respect the privacy of both you and your roommate.

 If you’ve eaten something at midnight and cooked it in the kitchen, don’t forget to wash the dishes you’ve used.
 It will be awful for the next person who wants to cook, because no one likes washing someone else’s dishes.
-Following these hostel rules keeps the environment breathable and hygienic.
+Following these hostel guidelines helps keep shared spaces clean and hygienic.

 Hanging your clothes on the bunk beds to dry can make the bedsheets wet.
 As nobody likes to sleep on wet beds, find some other place to hang your clothes, like a balcony or a hanger.
-Check the specific hostel rules and regulations for the one you’re staying in, as many provide laundry services.
+Check the specific hostel rules and regulations for the one you’re staying in, as some hostels provide laundry facilities or services.

 Never use someone’s charger, shampoo, groceries, or clothes without asking.
 As some people don’t like it, and some are allergic to something you might not be aware of.
 Respecting personal space and property is a basic rule in a hostel; you should follow it, as it builds trust.